Oscillons and Dark Matter: Observational impact

 This constraint is represented in Fig.~\ref{fig:opspace} for $\tau=10^{8}~m^{-1}$ by the grid-shaded orange region and should be taken with a grain of salt.
 As we will discuss in the next subsection, the constraint becomes more reliable when oscillons decay before MR equality: accordingly, we show it as an orange shaded region (without grid lines) in Fig.~\ref{fig:opspace}.

 A different kind of constraint can arise from galactic observations.
 One the one hand, if oscillons indeed transition to solitons, the size of the latter today cannot be larger than the typical core of DM halos, that is $R_{\text{sol}}\lesssim 1~\text{kpc}$.
 Again, the uncertainty on $R_{\text{sol}}$ does not allow more detailed estimates and for this reason we do not show this constraint in Fig.~\ref{fig:opspace}.
-On the other hand, oscillon or soliton masses much above $10^{8} M_{\odot}$ are likely strongly constrained by observations: accordingly, we grid-shade the corresponding region in Fig.~\ref{fig:opspace}.
+On the other hand, strong constraints exist on very massive compact objects from CMB as well as from a variety of galactic halo observations (see~\cite{Carr:1997cn} and~\cite{Carr:2018rid} for a recent discussion).
+In particular, the latter very strongly constrain objects with masses above $10^{8}~M_{\odot}$ to make only a very small fraction of DM today.
+Two caveats do not allow us to straightforwardly apply this constraint to our scenario: First, oscillons are not quite compact objects for $F\ll M_{p}$, which is the region we consider in this work.
+Secondly, in most of the parameter space shown in Fig.~\ref{fig:opspace} oscillons do not survive until today; rather, they may act as seeds for very massive gravitational solitons, as described above.
+However, these solitons would then be much less compact than their parent oscillons.
+Constraints from CMB are derived under similar assumptions on the nature of the massive object.
+Overall, it is not clear how strong the resulting constraints would be as we move away from the dashed brown line and the blue shaded region in Fig.~\ref{fig:opspace} (i.e.~oscillons surviving until today and making up a significant fraction of DM).
+We choose then to simplify these constraints by replacing them with the cut $M\gtrsim 10^{8}~M_{\odot}$ which corresponds to the masses where the halo object dynamical constraint become very stringent.

 Overall, we are thus left with a region of parameter space, roughly centered around $F\simeq 10^{15}~\text{GeV}$ and $m\sim 10^{-22}\text{eV}$, where oscillons survive up to and beyond MR equality and can seed the formation of gravitational solitons and/or of further early structures.
 Oscillon seeds should thus be considered as part of the initial conditions of numerical simulations of ULDM (see e.g.~\cite{Schive:2014dra}).
 In particular, such numerical analyses should be initialized with a significantly non-scale invariant power spectrum, peaked around the scale corresponding to the oscillon radii.
 This in principle provide the opportunity to test our scenario by comparing the results of simulations with observations of DM halos.